 The age, sex, and health of the child are factored into a judge’s decision as well as the health of you and your spouse both mentally and physically.
 The lifestyle that you lead could affect your custody rights if it is proven that is detrimental to the health and well-being of the child.

 Your child’s emotional bond is taken into consideration as well as the financial abilities of the parent to provide all the necessary things that a child needs to thrive.
 A judge will also look at how a change in residence will impact a child as well as what their current educational needs are and if they are currently satisfactory.

 Keeping an established living situation is easiest for the child, and they may be ordered to stay in their current home to prevent any unnecessary disruption in their lives.
 At a certain age, the child may be asked who they prefer to live with, and this may sway the judge to order custody based on what the child wants.
 However, a child’s wishes are never binding on a judge’s decision regarding custody.

 There are no certainties in child custody cases, and many factors contribute to the judge’s decision.
 There will be a lot of evidence presented supporting both spouses as the main parent.
 If you are not given primary custody, you may be giving a visitation schedule that will allow you to have your children on certain days of the week.
 You may come to agreeable terms on your custody arrangement with your spouse.
 This will make it easier on the child’s living arrangement and provide them with a stable environment to learn and grow in as they get older.

-To ensure your rights as a spouse, you need the assistance of a family law attorney in Charlotte, NC, to help you with your case.
+To ensure your rights as a spouse, you need the assistance of a Charlotte Divorce Attorney, to help you with your case.
 They can represent you in court and provide evidence that supports your claims against your spouse.
 They will work to get your custody and help you understand what expectations to have for your divorce proceedings.